Code-Inside/Blog/_posts/2016-02-28-expensivemeeting-a-uwp-oss-app-using-template10.md

 ---
 layout: post
 title: "ExpensiveMeeting - a Universal Windows Platform OSS app using Template10"
-description: "I build a small UWP app to calculate meeting costs just for fun and its all OSS and live on GitHub.
-In this post I will walk over the important technical details."
+description: "I build a small UWP app to calculate meeting costs just for fun and its all OSS and live on GitHub."
 date: 2016-02-28 17:00
 author: Robert Muehsig
 tags: [UWP, OSS, Template10]